 I have paraphrased but have tried to be fair and repeat as much of the correspondence as reasonably possible in such a blog as this one.
 The homeowner shared his experience not just with me by phone and email but also on a web-based platform too.

 I should confess here that I am only a fire door inspector so I only know about fire doors, I am not a building inspector.
 The homeowner’s sharing of the correspondence shows that building control has clearly justified their decision on saying a fire door that’s not OK is OK.

 I am only a fire door inspector so I just have one question, and that is this…if the door manufacturer and the third-party certification scheme provider say such an installation may jeopardise fire performance, then what evidence is there that this fire door will provide sufficient fire separation performance should it be called upon to do so?

 I sincerely hope that this particular door and its kind are never required to prove it.

 Maybe the building regulation requirements for FD20 doors should be reviewed?

-Picture below: There are limitations on the amount of door to door-frame misalignment permitted for a fire door installation to be acceptable.
-Manufacturers data sheets and guidance documents exist to promote best practice.
+Picture below: There are limitations on the amount of door-to-door-frame misalignment permitted for a fire door installation to be acceptable.
+Manufacturers’ data sheets and guidance documents exist to promote best practices.